Mera Peak (6476m) Short Climb

 • Max Altitude5800m

 Ascending to Mera Peak summit and back to Khare- 9 to 10 hours walking.
-Today we have an early morning start normally around 3am walking in the dark using head torches to light the way, Of course it will be very cold so it is essential that you are fully equipped out for these conditions (see kit list)
+Today we have an early morning start, normally around 3 a.m., walking in the dark using head torches to light the way.
+Of course, it will be very cold, so you must be fully equipped for these conditions (see kit list)

 We will rope together in groups of three to four climbers with a guide or Sherpa on each rope.
-Shortly out of High Camp the route passes through an area with several crevasses then after an hour or so the trail turns to right and starts to steepen as we approach the summit.
-It normally takes between five and six hours to reach the summit from High Camp whereas the descent back down take two hours and then another two hours down to Khare.
+Shortly out of High Camp, the route passes through an area with several crevasses, then after an hour or so, the trail turns to the right and starts to steepen as we approach the summit.
+It normally takes between five and six hours to reach the summit from High Camp.
+Reaching the summit, you'll enjoy an unforgettable panorama of five 8,000-meter giants.
+After celebrating, we carefully descend back to Khare. whereas the descent back down takes two hours, and then another two hours down to Khare.

 • Accommodation Lodge